-Haidy supports the facilitation of civil society participation and engagement in ADB’s operations.
-Before joining ADB, she worked with World Vision Cambodia as Director of Advocacy and Communications.
+Haidy supports the review of ADB financed projects to ensure core labor standards are implemented according to ADB’s social protection requirement.
+She coordinates and contributes to ADB’s internal and external engagement on labor related issues.
+Before joining ADB, she worked with World Vision Cambodia as Director of Advocacy and Communications on child protection, child labor, anti-human trafficking, food security, governance, and social justice.
 A US national, she holds two masters in both Economics and Conservation Biology from the University of Wisconsin.

 The participatory guarantee system is a win-win for both smallholder organic farmers and consumers.

 In the run-up to the OGP Summit in Mexico City, ADB and representatives from governments, civil society, and multilateral organizations to share their impressions about the current framework.